Saturday, November 20, 2010

 First dog already past the neighbor's, heading for the field.
 Second dog scratching near the stairs.

 Walk slowly, hands folded.
-Thought is effluence, air, what?
+Thought is effluence, air, so what?

 Cloud scree, orange heat, shards of cloud, a pine tree.
 "My old friend anger" not so old.
 Water and the spirit are where?